ml-struct-bio/cryodrgn/README.md

     $ cryodrgn eval_vol [YOUR_WORKDIR]/weights.pkl --config [YOUR_WORKDIR]/config.pkl --z-start -3 --z-end 3 -n 20 -o [WORKDIR]/trajectory

-This example generates 20 structures at evenly spaced values between z=[-3,3].
+This example generates 20 structures at evenly spaced values between z=[-3,3], assuming a 1-dimensional latent variable model.

 Finally, a series of structures can be generated using values of z given in a file specified by the arugment `--zfile`: